tlsnotary/docs-mdbook/src/intro.md

     - Integrity: verifies that data has not been forged or tampered with -->
 ### ② Notarization

-By participating in the **secure multi-party computation** (MPC) for TLS communication, the `Notary` can validate the authenticity and integrity of the communication with the `Server`.
-If the `User` has not cheated, the `Notary` **signs** the transcript of the entire TLS session.
-Since the `Notary` only checks encrypted data, this process is referred to as "blind signing".
+By participating in the **secure multi-party computation** (MPC) for TLS communication, the `Verifier` can validate the authenticity and integrity of the communication with the `Server`.
+If the `User` has not cheated, the `Verifier` **blindly** accepts the transcript of the entire TLS session.

 ### ③ Selective Disclosure

-The TLSNotary protocol provides a means for the `User` to selectively prove the authenticity of arbitrary sections of the transcript to a `Verifier`.
+The TLSNotary protocol provides a means for the `User` to selectively prove the authenticity of arbitrary sections of the transcript to the `Verifier`.
 In this context, the `User` is often referred to as the `Prover`.

-Due to the manner in which the `Notary` signs the transcript, the `User` can **redact sections**, thereby removing sensitive data.
+Due to the fact that the `Verifier` does not know anything about the content of the transcript, the `User` can **redact sections**, thereby removing sensitive data and only send a proof to the `Verifier` containing a redacted transcript.
 This capability can be paired with Zero-Knowledge Proofs to prove properties of the redacted data without revealing the data itself.

 ### ④ Verification

-A `Verifier` validates the proof received from the `User`.
-By comparing the signature against the `Notary`'s public key, the `Verifier` ensures that the `User` did not tamper with the data.
-The data's origin can be verified by inspecting the `Server` certificate through trusted certificate authorities (CAs).
+The `Verifier` now validates the proof received from the `User`.
+The data's origin can now be verified by inspecting the `Server` certificate through trusted certificate authorities (CAs).
+He can now make assertions about the non-redacted content of the transcript.

-### Trust Assumptions
+### General-purpose verifier

-TLSNotary requires a trust assumption.
-A `Verifier` of a proof must trust that the `Notary` did not collude with the `User` to forge it.
-This trust can be minimized by requiring multiple proofs, each signed by a different notary.

-In certain applications, the `Verifier` might also function as the `Notary`, leading to **fully trustless proofs**.
+Since the notarization step does neither reveal anything about the content of the TLS session, nor about the `Server`, it is possible to outsource this step to a general-purpose verifier, which we call `Notary`, who signs the transcript and thus makes it portable.
+The `Prover` can now take this signed transcript, and selectively disclose sections to an application-specific verifier for the disclosure.

+So in this setting the `Verifier` has been split into a **blind** TLS traffic verifier, the `Notary`, and an application-specific `Verifier` for the disclosure part.
+The `Notary` can now engage in MPC for the notarization of many different applications.

 ## What Can TLSNotary Do?